 by John Darer CLU ChFC CSSC RSP

-The "Grillo case" is the poster child for potential attorney fee liability for failing to consider (or offer) a structured settlement to their client. [see Grillo v Pettiete Cause No. 96-145090-92 and Grillo v Henry Cause 96-167943-96, 96th District Court Tarrant County, Texas.
+The "Grillo case" has been used as the poster child for potential attorney fee liability for failing to consider (or offer) a structured settlement to their client. [see Grillo v Pettiete Cause No. 96-145090-92 and Grillo v Henry Cause 96-167943-96, 96th District Court Tarrant County, Texas.

 In that now "dog-eared" legal malpractice case there arose legal questions over whether there is ever a duty to offer a structured settlement.
 Plaintiff's legal malpractice attorney was quoted as saying "the defendant insurance company offered a structured settlement to the child and plaintiff alleged that the offer was never relayed to the parents and, in fact, never relayed to the court.”

-The quote comes from an article about the case " Is Plaintiff Lawyer Liable for Not Offering Structured Settlement?", written by Amy Johnson Carter, published in Lawyers Weekly USA ,and then republished and STILL APPEARING on the website of Denver based Kelly Ramsdale Associates.
-The article contains a startling error of fact that I am surprised has been overlooked by Ms. Ramsdale.
-(Note: that a Google Search shows in its cache at time of writing, that at the same error laden article appeared on the website of Mass Tort Settlement Services with EPS Settlements name printed on it)
+The quote comes from an article about the case " Is Plaintiff Lawyer Liable for Not Offering Structured Settlement?", written by Amy Johnson Carter, published in Lawyers Weekly USA ,and then republished on the website of a Denver based structured settlement planner.
+The article contains a startling error of fact that I am surprised has been overlooked.
+(Note: that a Google Search shows in its cache at time of writing, that at the same error laden article appeared on the website of more than one structured settlement firm.

 A. Kevin Isern, the plaintiff legal malpractice lawyer, refers in the article to "the defendant insurance company " when there is no direct action against an insurer in Texas.
 See Why can't I just sue the insurance company of the guy who hit me? by Personal Injury Attorney Doug Goyen "The Injury Warrior" March 30, 2011